Bowhza/Lokit/readme.md

 ```bash
 docker-compose up --build
 ```
-5. You can now access the application on the local IP address of the machine running the container on port 8080.
+5. You can now access the application on `https://{IP Address}:8080` where the "IP Address" is the machine running the container.

-**Note: The Flask server is running in debug mode while these updates are still being worked on.**

 ## Authors